azdabat/azdabat/README.md

 - DLL sideloading, driver abuse (BYOVD) & component-level persistence

 My GitHub portfolio contains **production-ready detection rules**, **pivot matrices**, **TTP breakdowns**, and **campaign-level CTI analysis** designed to support SOC, IR, and threat hunting teams.

-> [!NOTE]
-> **Placeholders currently exist and rules are constantly being tuned for production ready servers.
-This project is in it's early days, and completion will be finished shortly.
-For the most part everything works.This is a WORK IN PROGRESS and I contribute to it daily.
-There are PLACEHOLDERS in some sections due to automated ingestion.
-Changes are being made to correct and enrich this valuable source for Threat Hunters, SOC Analysts L2-L3 and Threat Intelligence Analysts.
-I have some Red-Teaming projects but these are a requirments for true Threat/SOC/Hunters/Engineers to understand how attacks are actually carried out.
-So some sections are incomplete with place holders, and rules are constantly being fine tuned.
-This is a new repo and requires hours of work and going over rule logic.**

 ---

 ## Core Focus Areas